lashifrin/ejabberd-modules/mod_webpresence/trunk/README.txt

     This informational option is used only when sending a message to the user.
     If you set a different path in the 'listen' section, set this option too.
     Default value: "presence"
+baseurl:
+    This informational option is used only when sending a message to the user and when building the JavaScript code.
+    It is the base part of the URL of the webpresence HTTP content.
+    If the option is not specified, it takes as default value: http://host:port/path/

 	AUTOMATIC ENABLE